udinelovers-bit/balatro-gba/README.md

 -Try a different emulator or if you are using original hardware, make sure the rom is not corrupted and try a different flashcart or SD Card.
 If this does not work, open an issue on the Github page because a recent commit may have broke the game.
 5. **It says I don't have `Git` or `Make` installed!**
 -Use `pacman -S git` or `pacman -S make` although it should already be installed if you followed the instructions correctly.

+#### Purchasing the official game is highly recommended and almost mandatory in order for this project to have a chance of staying up due to copyright issues and potential legal action.
+**Purchase the Steam Version here: https://store.steampowered.com/app/2379780/Balatro/**